JPWestley/targets_demo_DNA_composition/README.md

 This pipeline takes .fna files as input, and gets the nucleotide frequencies for them, and then produces a column plot of these nucleotide frequencies.

+Targets typically requires two separate scripts.
+The _targets.R script is used to detail the "targets" or outputs of each step of your pipeline, as well as the name of the function that produces them, and what the inputs are for these functions.

+The second script, here the R/functions.R script, details what each of the functions named in the _targets.R script does.
+Additionally, you can use base R functions (or functions of loaded packages) in the _targets.R script directly.

 ## Getting started
 This pipeline was built in R version 4.2.2.
 It has not been tested with other versions of R. It additoinally requires Rstudio.
 To use, clone this git repo by entering the following into the command line: